ashpursglove/building-calculator-2/README.md

 - **Windows:** registered file type with the app icon (when installed or after first run registration)
 - **Legacy:** older `.gctp.json` saves can still be opened; new saves use `.gctp` so Explorer stops insisting your project is “JSON Source File” and eloping with VS Code

-**What does GCTP mean?** It’s the **GDT construction project** file tag — a short branded extension, not a rigorous acronym.
-If you need a sentence for a spec: *“GCTP: GDT Construction Planner project file (JSON).”* Nobody will quiz you on which letter is “Technologies.”

 **Save / Open** use native file dialogs in the desktop app.
 Browser dev mode falls back to download/upload behaviour that is functional but spiritually disappointing.

 ---